 First, we present leadership approaches from the past and present.
 Second, we critically discuss these in light of foreseeable future challenges and scenarios.
 Third, drawing from the field of futures studies and foresight we present and discuss concepts of leadership that are “futures ready” (see details under Publications).

-My next project also is already underway: Using a creative non-fiction approach, I am exploring the journey I undertook to learn about, to experience, to engage in, and to exercise leadership.
+My next projects are also already underway: First, by living and learning community leadership in the context of cohousing and dynamic governance (sociocracy), I’m exploring the next chapter of Leadership for the Future and I’m writing the next chapter of my life.
+Finally, I am using a creative non-fiction approach while exploring the journey I undertook to learn about, to experience, to engage in, and to exercise leadership.
 The working title for the project is:

 “Learning Leadership – Memories, Dreams, and Reflections”.

 While my broad interest in learning and teaching about the greater questions of life may never be fully satisfied, my current focus is on understanding how current challenges might inform a model of leadership for the future (and from the future).
 Furthermore, I am interested in understanding how fiction might support the development and expression of new formulas of leadership.
-Finally, I am intrigued by the scholarship of teaching and learning leadership for young and emerging leaders.
+Finally, I am exploring – in theory and (more importantly at this point) also in practice – how cooperative cohousing and truly participative leadership (dynamic governance/sociocracy) might contribute to sustainable communities and living in the future.

 How do we lead our lives?
 How do we create the stories of our lives and how do we re-story our life particularly when responding to life’s challenges?
 How do we derive meaning from life and how do we contribute to the meaningful life of others?
 How do we engage in, respond to, and lead change processes on various levels?